-People always mention the positives of travelling; seeing the world, meeting new people, trying new foods, etc.
+People always mention the positives of traveling; seeing the world, meeting new people, trying new foods, etc.

 And they’re right.

-Travelling is a life-changing experience and we should all get some mileage under our belts.
-But before you run out of pages on your passport, please know that travelling also comes with a few negatives as well.
-I’m here to shed some light on 10 unspoken downsides of travelling:
+Traveling is a life-changing experience and we should all get some mileage under our belts.
+But before you run out of pages on your passport, please know that traveling also comes with a few negatives as well.
+I’m here to shed some light on 10 unspoken downsides of traveling.

 2. Bed Bugs.
 Always check your bed before getting snug as a bug in a rug with bedbugs.
 You can check for bedbugs by pulling back the bedspread and sheets to look at the mattress seams.
 Run your finger (wear a glove) or a credit card along the seams.
 If you find dark brown spots then you might have bedbugs.
 Tell the person running the hostel or hotel right away and change rooms (or find somewhere else to stay).

 3. Feeling disconnected without Wi-Fi.
 I know people say “You don’t need Wi-Fi”, “Live in the moment” and “Take in your surroundings while traveling” – and while I do believe in these statements, it still sucks when you’re traveling without someone you’re close to whether a significant other, a friend, or a family member.
 It’s especially hard on your relationship if you can’t get quality time to connect because you’re so far away from each other.
 It.
 Sucks.

 4. Feeling alone.
 Yeah, I said it!
 Even though you’re meeting tons of new people and having a great time, you can still feel alone.
 These are all friendships that were forged over a few hours.
 You might have spent a day or two with your new friends but it still doesn’t compare to the comfortable silence of doing nothing with old friends.

 Or the opposite…